HexaDriftSpeed/awesome-for-beginners/README.md

 If you are not a programmer but would like to contribute, check out the [Awesome for non-programmers](https://github.com/szabgab/awesome-for-non-programmers) list.

-If you would like to be guided through how to contribute to a repository on GitHub, check out [the First Contributions repository](https://github.com/firstcontributions/first-contributions).
+If you would like to be guided through how to contribute to a repository on GitH5ub, check out [the First Contributions repository](https://github.com/firstcontributions/first-contributions).

 > [!TIP]
 > All links open in the same tab.
 If you want to open in a new tab, use `Ctrl + Click` (Windows/Linux) or `Cmd + Click` (Mac).